 Aside from some bug issues for PC users, the only real criticism is repetitiveness, or rather over-familiarity.
 One of the reasons Dark Souls is so beloved is its ability to break the conventions of similar games and surprise its audience, so as the fifth souls game to date there are few surprises left.
 But that’s the curse of a successful series.
 Many of the aspects that made the original Dark Souls or Bloodborne great have been incorporated in order to deliver what fans expect, another great souls game.
 It’s difficult to accomplish this without drawing on the developments and success of previous releases.

-TL;DR: Excellent souls game that doesn’t add too much to the formula.
+TL;DR: Excellent souls game that doesn’t break the mould.

 Pros: Exceptional world and character design.Great for exploration, challenging battles and subtle storytelling.
 Slightly more fast paced than the original.